guettli/programming-guidelines/README.md

 -   TB-scale full text search systems.
 -   Scientific number crunching:
     [hdf5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format)
--   Caching or high performance job queues: Redis fits better.
+-   Caching: Redis fits better
 -   Go with the flow: If you are wearing the admin hat (instead of the dev hat), and you should install (instead of develop) a product, then try the default db (sometimes MySQL) first.